writethedocs/www/docs/conf/sponsorship/prospectus.rst

 - Mention of company on schedule for the party, and an on-stage thanks
 - Your logo on a banner or roll up at the party venue (provided by sponsor)

-Choose your own sponsorship adventure
+Choose Your Own Sponsorship Adventure
 -------------------------------------

 Interested in another sponsorship opportunity?
 Get in touch and we’ll do our